Paula Nelson: Career

 She sang a duet with Willie Nelson, a cover of "Have You Ever Seen the Rain?", on his 2013 album of duets, To All the Girls....

 For four years, she was a DJ at the Texas radio station KDRP-LP, or "Sun Radio".
 She hosts "The Paula Nelson Show" on weekdays on the Outlaw Country channel on Sirius XM Radio.
 Since 2016, she has also hosted a Monday-to-Thursday show on the Willie's Roadhouse channel (named after her father), also on Sirius XM.

 Nelson is also a car racing aficionado, and was an occasional stunt driver for the TV show Friday Night Lights.

 In October 2016, she was awarded "Female Artist of Year" by the Country Music Association of Texas.

 Personal life

 Nelson was briefly married in the mid-2000s.

 She holds a black belt in Taekwondo.

 In 2014, Nelson was arrested for possession of marijuana while on tour in Menard, Texas, and briefly jailed.
-Police had originally stopped her tour bus for speeding, then decided to search the bus for drugs when they found out that Willie Nelson's daughter was on board.
+Police had originally stopped her tour bus for speeding, then decided to search the bus for drugs when they found out that she was on board.